TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	    	snappy> connect client '(private-ip-of-EC2-instance):1527';

+    * To connect to the cluster running on multiple EC2 instances, you can use private IP of the EC2 instance where either the locator or any of the servers is running.

 2. Connecting to the cluster from your laptop (or any host outside AWS VPC):

     * Launch the snappy shell: